 When an Edge-Triggered Monostable mode is used in conjunction with the CCP PWM operation the PWM drive goes active with the external Reset signal edge that starts the timer, but will not go active when the timer matches the PRx value.
 While the timer is incrementing, additional edges on the external Reset signal will not affect the CCP PWM.

-Note 1: BSF and BCF represent Bit-Set File and Bit-Clear File instructions executed by the CPU to set or clear the ON bit of TxCON.
+set or clear the ON bit of TxCON.
 CPU execution is asynchronous to the timer clock input.